Experimental entanglement of temporal order: Experimental proof of assumption I in GPTs

-Tables \ref{tab:sep1} and \ref{tab:sep2} show the values of the probabilities $p(o_1,o_2|m_1,m_2, \omega^T_{1,2})$ (which, for brevity, is indicated as $p_{1,2}$ in the Tables) in the first four columns and the marginalized probability products $p(o_1|m_1, \omega^T_{1}) \cdot p(o_2|m_2, \omega^T_{2})$ (denoted as $p_{1} \cdot p_{2}$ in the Table) in the last four columns.
+Table S1 shows the values of the probabilities $p(o_1,o_2|m_1,m_2, \omega^t_{1,2})$ (which, for brevity, is indicated as $p_{1,2}$ in the Tables) in the first four columns, and the marginal probability products $p(o_1|m_1, \omega^t_{1}) \cdot p(o_2|m_2, \omega^t_{2})$ (denoted as $p_{1} \cdot p_{2}$ in the Table) in the last four columns, with almost perfect correlations in the $\lbrace H, V\rbrace$ basis.
+Moreover, the joint and the two marginal probabilities are all almost one for the HH outcome, confirming the high purity of the bipartite state.
 It can be seen that the two sets of probabilities agree well.
 More quantitatively, let us define the \textit{root-mean-square} (RMS) distance between the two sets of probabilities as